 Socks – the first layer to keeping your feet warm starts with what touches your skin.
 Anytime you wear cotton, and begin to sweat, the cotton retains the sweat and leaves you chilled.
 You’ve heard how bad it is to wear cotton while hiking, so don’t leave your feet out of this equation.
 Keeping your toes warm while hiking will make for a much more enjoyable winter hike.
 Look for socks made from Merino Wool (some brands label it as SmartWool).
 Merino Wool is the ultimate fiber for breathability and comfort in all conditions, while pulling moisture away from your feet.

-My favorite socks for hiking in Winter are the Via Ferrata Socks made by Darn Tough (pictured above).
+My favorite socks for hiking in Winter are the Boot Full Cushion Socks made by Darn Tough (pictured above).
 Yes, they are a little bit more expensive ($20/pair), but they will last for years.
-I'm willing to pay more for a sock that will keep me dry and warm.
+I’m willing to pay more for a sock that will keep me dry and warm.
 CostCo also sells a 4-pack for about $20.

 Feet still cold?
-Try inserting a foot warmer in your shoes' insole.
+Try inserting a foot warmer in your shoe insole.

-The next must have item while hiking in winter is a water-resistant or water-proof hiking shoe.
-In summer I wear the Salomon SpeedCross3's, but once snow hits, I switch to my Ahnu Sugarpine Boots.
-They aren't a typical "boot" - they are fairly lightweight for a winter shoe (only 11.6 ounces!), they don't make my feet sweat so I love the breathability, they are comfortable for longer Winter hikes or snowshoes, and most importantly, waterproof.
+The next must have item while hiking in winter is a water-resistant or water-proof hiking shoe, like the Altra RSMs.
+They don’t make my feet sweat so I love the breathability, they are comfortable for winter runs, and most importantly, waterproof.

 Lastly, I highly suggest getting gaiters.
 No, not “gators” like in Florida.
 Winter gaiters keep snow out of your shoe and keep your calves warm for hiking in winter.
 They hook under your shoe and towards the top of your shoe, and around the top of your calf, so they will not slip off.
 Gaiters cover half of your shoe, so it also helps keep your shoes dry from snow.